LINWEN607/congregate/runbooks/group-and-project-migration.md

 * [ ] If a project continues to fail to import to `gitlab.com` through the API by timing out after an hour (give it a couple attempts max), you will need to reach out to the SRE on-call to get the project imported.
     * Preparation
         * [ ] Before coming to the conclusion that an SRE is needed to import the project, examine the contents of the project on the source.
         * [ ] Take note of any environments, CI/CD variables, merge request approvers, and container registries and see if any of those are present.
-If they are, you will need to move that data over manually.
+If they are, you will need to run another command to get that data to the destination.
         * [ ] Upload the project export file to google drive and get a shareable link.
     * Creating the import issue **per project**
         * [ ] Create a new issue in the [infrastructure](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues) project using the `import` template.